sairaghavakrishnan-GOAT/riscv-priority-scheduler/README.md

 **Demo scenario** (`src/main.c`): `task_low` (priority 1) takes the
-mutex first (it's the only ready task at boot, so this is deterministic — no race).
+mutex first (it's the only ready task at boot, so this is deterministic, no race).
 Only once it holds the lock does it release `task_med` (priority 4) and `task_high` (priority 7) into the ready queue. `task_high` immediately blocks on the mutex; the log shows the priority boost, `task_low` finishing and restoring its own priority,